webdev1903/Ecommerce/README.md

 # Ecommerce Project :
 This project in general is online marketplace to buy products like an ecommerce website.
 It has a similar user experience as of any ecommerce website available today.
 An user can signup, browse for products, add them into cart, and make payment.
+This is a full stack website and the stack used is MERN.

 ## Tech Stack :
 The following is the tech stack we used to build this website :-